Open-Smartwatch/open-smartwatch-os/Readme.md

 To trigger the face action2 long press Btn2
 ...
 Holding Btn1 and Btn3 sends you to the appmenu.
-You can toggle apps with Btn1 and Btn3 and select one with btn2.
+You can toggle apps with Btn1 and Btn3 and select one with Btn2.
 ...
-Holding Btn2 and Btn3 always sends you back to the launcher/current face and shutdown whatever app runs.
+Holding Btn1 and Btn2 always sends you back to the launcher/current face and shutdown whatever app runs.